cms-opendata-workshop/workshop2022-lesson-trigger/_episodes/02-miniaodtrigger.md

 Make sure you are at the `/code/CMSSW_7_6_7/src/PhysObjectExtractorTool/PhysObjectExtractor` level, i.e., inside **your poet repository from previous lessons**.

-Now, we will check out the version of POET for this lesson, which is the same as the one we have used to **pre-process** the data we will be using later.  `git stash` any lingering modifications you may have done from previous exercises.
-We will start fresh:
+Now, we will check out the version of POET for this lesson, which is the same as the one we have used to **pre-process** the data we will be using later.  `git stash` any lingering modifications or simply do `git checkout .` (note the dot) to reset to the original status of this version.
+We will start fresh with a new version, this is the version we use to produce the skmmed datasets with which we will be working tomorrow:

 ~~~
 git checkout odws2022-ttbaljets-prod